 What exactly is acupressure?

-What are acupressure points and meridians
+What are acupressure points and meridians?

-Traditional Chinese medicine (TCM) has been used for centuries to successfully treat a wide range of ailments by targeting specific acupressure points and meridians in the body.
+Traditional Chinese medicine (TCM) for pain relief has been used for centuries to successfully treat a wide range of ailments by targeting specific acupressure points and meridians in the body.
 These points and meridians are believed to form pathways that carry vital energy, known as chi or qi, throughout the body, and when they become blocked, imbalanced, or disrupted, they can manifest as physical, emotional, or mental symptoms.
 Here's a brief explanation of each:

 - Acupressure Points